Step 4: Full View

 Does the preliminary and incidental nature of Engineer A's structural assessment, made during a fire investigation engagement rather than a formal structural engineering engagement, affect the threshold at which disclosure and escalation to regulatory authorities become obligatory?

-Disclose Preliminary Findings to Client and Official Now Board's choice Disclose the preliminary structural findings in writing to Client B and the county building official immediately, clearly qualifying the assessment as preliminary, recommending that a comprehensive structural evaluation be commissioned, and escalating to supervisory authorities upon the official's non-response, without waiting for a definitive evaluation before initiating disclosure
+O1 Disclose the preliminary structural findings in writing to Client B and the county building official immediately, clearly qualifying the assessment as preliminary, recommending that a comprehensive structural evaluation be commissioned, and escalating to supervisory authorities upon the official's non-response, without waiting for a definitive evaluation before initiating disclosure Board's choice

 The Multi-Credential Competence Activation Obligation establishes that when an engineer exercises licensed structural judgment, even incidentally, the full suite of public safety obligations of that discipline is activated.
 The Scope-of-Work Limitation as Incomplete Defense principle establishes that a contractual scope limitation cannot justify silence about hazards already identified through professional competence.
 The Incidental Observation Disclosure Obligation requires disclosure of observed safety risks to the client and appropriate public authorities.
 The preliminary nature of the assessment imposes an epistemic honesty obligation, findings must be communicated as preliminary, but does not eliminate the disclosure duty.